 During public holidays there are not many choices for restaurants.
 Some restaurants along the main street are open till 9 pm.
 Therefore, it is advisable to have an early dinner as the options are quite limited.

 Drive between Armidale and Coffs Harbour is quite enjoyable.
-The road winds through the amazing countryside and rolling hills covered with thick vegetation on both sides.
+The road winds through the amazing countryside and rolling hills are covered with thick vegetation on both sides.

 Dorrigo National Park is a Heritage list Gondwana Rainforest and is ideal for a day excursion.
 I started early from Armidale and spend the day at Dorrigo National Park which has plenty of parkland, picnic areas and walks to the waterfalls located at the base of the valley.